 Prednisolone suppresses allergic reactions and inflammation.

-Influence on metabolism
+Effect on metabolism

 Long-term use of Prednisolone reduces the synthesis of corticotropin by the adenohypophysis, as a result of which the formation of endogenous glucocorticoids by the adrenal cortex decreases.

-Forms of drug release
+Forms of release of the drug

 Produced in the form: